mp268501/mp268501.github.io/_posts/2025-03-29-not-moores-law-for-ai-agents.markdown

 There’s also an argument that this is alarmist and untrue.

-The U.S. is alight in gaslighting these days and maybe I'm just irked at a sensational headline.
+The U.S. is alight in gaslighting these days and maybe I'm just irked that the reaction to METR's work perpetuates a narrative about AGI inevitability that doesn't seem true.
+I see a surprising lack of rigor in AGI predictions, and while this is not what METR is saying, it's how many people are perceiving it.

-But at the same time, for someone whose life's work is to build a better education system, the potential of AI to reorder society as we know has some pretty big implications for that work.
+But at the same time, for someone whose life's work is to build a better education system, the potential of AI to reorder society as we know it has some pretty big implications for that work.

-Trying to sort through that while in the fog of uncertain and unclear times is a challenge in its own right, and misleading headlines don't help.
+In the end, I don't know.
+It's just one more narrative to sort through while in the fog of uncertain and unclear times.

 [ai-agents]: https://metr.org/blog/2025-03-19-measuring-ai-ability-to-complete-long-tasks/
 [metr-tweet]: https://x.com/METR_Evals/status/1902384481111322929